MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/Debug-ContainerHost/README.md

 **[+] Do not have zz values set**

 These registry values should not be needed, and can be removed.
 Some past test builds needed these for workarounds in the past but they should not be necessary in Windows 10 Anniversary Update or Windows Server 2016.

+**[+] Do not have FDVDenyWriteAccess set to 1**

+This is a registry key set by a Group Policy setting "Deny write access to fixed drives not protected by bitlocker."
+For more details on it, see [technet](https://technet.microsoft.com/en-us/library/ee706521(v=ws.10).aspx#BKMK_driveaccess1).
+If your machines are Active Directory domain joined, then this policy needs to be modified otherwise the registry key will be overwritten the next time Group Policy is synced.

+It can cause problems with Windows containers because VHD files are used for container temporary storage.
+This may cause failures in `docker load` or `docker pull`.
+This was described in issues [#355](https://github.com/Microsoft/Virtualization-Documentation/issues/355) and [#530](https://github.com/Microsoft/Virtualization-Documentation/issues/530) .

+Anti-virus products that have not been updated and validated based on the [Anti-virus optimization for Windows Containers](https://msdn.microsoft.com/en-us/windows/hardware/drivers/ifs/anti-virus-optimization-for-windows-containers) can also cause similar failures without this registry value set.
+If this test passes but you still have problems with `docker pull` and `docker load`, try updating or disabling anti-virus as the next troubleshooting step.

 ### Describing The right container base images are installed
 **[+] At least one of 'microsoft/windowsservercore' or 'microsoft/nanoserver' should be installed**